 Salary Of A Ship Electrician

-According to the U.S. Bureau of Labor Statistics, the average ship electrician makes a salary of around $26.00 per hour or about $58,000 per year.
+According to the U.S. Bureau of Labor Statistics, ship electricians earns on average $57,740 per year.
 Most ship electrician jobs also include room and board at sea and a period of time off between sailings.
 As a ship electrician, you will generally work under the supervision of the ship's chief electrician.

 Get Electrician Training